For ordinary Venetians, life is no gondola ride

 "No one denies that tourism is the engine that drives the Venetian economy and that people in the tourism sector work very hard.
 But by basing so much on tourism, the city has lost its social fabric," Fersuoch said.

-Residents' associations have expressed alarm about proposals to build a satellite city on the mainland linked to the historic center by a sub-lagoon metro system.
+Residents' associations have expressed alarm about proposals to build a satellite city on the mainland linked to the historic centre by a sub-lagoon metro system.
 They say it would disgorge even more tourists.

 Ordinary Venetians have also seen their city become prohibitively expensive, particularly for the elderly.